nddpj00/balanced-diet-menu-finder/README.md

 Also, with so much information around about what makes a balanced, healthy, nutritious diet, it can feel confusing and overwhelming to say the least.
 Who really knows if they're eating enough oily fish in their diet??

-OK to summarize why I've created the Balanced Diet Meal Finder.
+OK to summarize, the two main reasons why I've created the Balanced Diet Meal Finder are;
-- You have all your favourite recipes in one place, saving you time and effort.
+- To have all your favourite recipes in one place, saving you time and effort.
-- Categorized into food groups.
+- Categorized recipes in to  food groups.
 Vegetarian, White Meat, Red Meat, Oily Fish and White Fish to help you choose a nice balanced diet.

 ---